-PHIL 2430 Philosophy of Religion (3) Philosophical examination of religion; issues include the existence and nature of God, relationship between faith and reason, and challenges to religious belief.
+PHIL 2530 The Meaning of Life (3)

+Philosophical examination of religion; issues include the existence and nature of God, relationship between faith and reason, and challenges to religious belief.
 Prereq: ENGL 1010.
 [F]

-PHIL 2990 Special Topics in Philosophy (3) Special topics of traditional and current relevance in philosophy; repeatable for credit on different topics.
+PHIL 2990 Special Topics in Philosophy (3)

+An analysis of the question, "What is the meaning of life?" and an exposition and evaluation of answers provided by various world views.
 Prereq: ENGL 1010. [on demand]